abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

                   d->Apply(this);
                   search->AfterDecision(d, true);// SEARCHMONITOR CALLBACK
                   ...
-                } else {//  No Decision left, the DecisionBuilder has done its job break;
+                } else {//  No Decision left, the DecisionBuilder has finished break;
                 }
               }//  while (true)